 Here’s a wider shot of the kitchen before they moved in that shows the dining area:

-They already moved on to an old country farmhouse built in 1930 that needed a lot of work.
-She promises to share photos of it soon.
-Can’t wait to see them!
+They just moved to this old country farmhouse built in 1930 that needs a lot of work.
+Hope we get to see how it turns out, too!

 P.S.
 Here’s another farmhouse that was given some charming vintage style: